haoxins/haoxins.github.io/archived/2021-graph-powered-machine-learning.md

   is to build big data systems as a series of three layers: `batch`, `serving`, and `speed`.

+* Such advantages can be summarized as follows:
+  - Multiple data sources, such as geographical or GPS information, social network data, user personal profiles, family data, and the like, can be merged in a single connected source of truth.
+  - Existing data can be extended with external sources of knowledge (shop locations, people's addresses, and so on) or with contextual information (a new shop, other complaints, and the like) that can be used to improve the analysis.
+  - The same data model can support several analysis techniques.
+  - Data can be visualized as a graph to speed the manual analysis.
+  - The analysis can be extended to multiple levels of interaction, considering multiple hops.
+  - The structure simplifies the merging and cleaning operation, thanks to the flexible access pattern provided by the graph model.

+* The key concerns of MDM
+  (*master data management *) include:
+  - Managing changes over time as organizational structures change, businesses merge, and business rules evolve
+  - Incorporating new sources of data
+  - Supplementing existing data with external data sources
+  - Addressing the needs of reporting, compliance, and business intelligence consumers
+  - Versioning data as its values and schema change

+* When done correctly, MDM has numerous advantages that can be summarized as follows:
+  - Streamlining data sharing among personnel and departments
+  - Facilitating computing in multiple system architectures, platforms, and applications
+  - Removing inconsistencies and duplications from data
+  - Reducing unnecessary frustration when searching for information
+  - Simplifying business procedures
+  - Improving communication throughout the organization

+* Graph-based MDM has the following advantages:
+  - *Flexibility*: The data captured can be easily changed to include additional attributes and objects.
+  - *Extensibility*: The model allows the rapid evolution of the master data model in line with changing business needs.
+  - *Search capability*: Each node, each relationship, and all their related properties are search entry points.
+  - *Indexing capability*: Graph databases are naturally indexed by both relationships and nodes, providing faster access compared to relational data.

 ## Graphs in machine learning applications

 ## Content-based recommendations